There are many ways to measure the height of a fluid and one of the most popular is to use a pressure sensor.

-- 2ft range 0-10Vdc output submersible freshwater tank level sensor
+- 16 inch range 4-20mA output submersible shallow water tank level sensor

 The hydrostatic pressure range in bar or pounds per square inch (psi) can be calculated by multiplying the liquid height in metres or feet by the specific gravity (SG) of the fluid and then multiplying this result by the converted number of bar or psi for 1 mH2O or 1 ftH2O.

 Please be aware that converting liquid height into pressure units is not 100% precise.
 This is because the pressure exerted by a liquid is influenced by changes in temperature which causes the liquid to expand and contract, thus affecting the density.
 Also local gravity, which varies depending on the geographical location, will cause the weight of the liquid to rise and fall.
 Due to these variations a number of conventions have been adopted for converting liquid height into pressure units.
 The easiest convention to remember is to assume a water density of 1000 kg/m³ at 4°C and acceleration due to gravity of 9.80665 m/s², which for most applications will produce an precise enough pressure conversion.